 There are vast differences between western and Japanese knives.
 If you browse through the knives’ aisle in your local stores or in websites selling them, you would notice that most Japanese knives are single ground.
 You would come across knives that are angled from both sides.

-What these numbers signify are the degree of ground on the right and left blade of the knives.
+What these numbers signify is the degree of ground on the right and left blades of the knives.
 For the 70/30 say, they are manufactured to have 70 percent of it is ground on the right-hand side of its edges while the remaining 10 is ground on its left.